AI Trail Analysis

 Best times to hike⌄

-Early morning hikes are ideal to beat the heat, potential crowds, and for optimal lighting for views.
-Spring and fall offer pleasant temperatures and vibrant foliage, while summer can be hot and humid, and winter may bring icy conditions on the sustained climb.
+Early mornings are ideal to beat the heat, potential afternoon thunderstorms, and crowds, especially for the sustained climb.
+Spring and fall offer pleasant temperatures and vibrant foliage, while summer can be hot and humid, and winter can bring icy conditions at higher elevations.

 Wildlife & plants⌄